RackHD/docs/docs/introduction.rst

 Existing open source solutions do an admirable job of inventory and bare OS provisioning, but the ability to upgrade firmware is beyond the technology stacks currently available (i.e. `xCat`_, `Cobbler`_, `Razor`_ or `Hanlon`_).
-The expansion an event-based workflow engine that aligns with the services providing classical PXE booting makes it possible to architect different deployment configurations as described in :doc:`how_it_works` and :doc:`packaging_and_deployment`.
+By adding an event-based workflow engine that works in conjunction with classical PXE booting, RackHD makes it possible to architect different deployment configurations as described in :doc:`how_it_works` and :doc:`packaging_and_deployment`.

-The Motivation for Starting RackHD
+Motivation for Starting RackHD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The original motive centered on maximizing the automation of firmware and BIOS updates in the data center, thereby reducing the extensive manual processes that are still required for these operations.

-RackHD increases automation by going beyond simple PXE booting.
+RackHD extends automation beyond simple PXE booting.
 It can perform highly customizeable tasks on machines, as is illustrated by the following sequence:

 * PXE boot the server